Why you need to humanize one email notification for your business today

 Hipmunk is a travel booking website and one of the more amusing messages that they created is when a user is booking a trip and puts a return date that is before the departing date.
 A message then pops up stating, “We don’t support trips to the past yet.”

 Ohanian noted quite emphatically about the power of that connection.
-People still tweet about that error message four years later which he feels is because the human connection and giving users a moment of humor during what is typically a very boring interaction between customer and business.
+People still tweet about that error message four years later which he feels is because of the human connection and giving users a moment of humor during what is typically a very boring interaction between customer and business.
 His point is that the time it takes to inject something so simple is minimal; 15 minutes at best compared to the time it takes to code the whole page, and really just requires that you actually give a damn about the people your business is interacting with.
+That is the idea behind humanizing one email.

 Making People Smile